 Consolidated Supervision.
-Morgan Stanley operates as a bank holding company ("BHC") and financial holding company ("FHC") under the BHC Act and are subject to comprehensive consolidated supervision, regulation and examination by the Federal Reserve.
-In particular, Morgan Stanley is subject to (among other things): significantly revised and expanded regulation and supervision; intensive scrutiny of its businesses and plans for expansion of those businesses; limitations on activities; a systemic risk regime that imposes heightened capital and liquidity requirements; restrictions on activities and investments imposed by a section of the BHC Act added by the Dodd-Frank Act referred to as the "Volcker Rule"; and comprehensive derivatives regulation.
-In addition, the Consumer Financial Protection Bureau ("CFPB") has primary rulemaking, enforcement and examination authority over Morgan Stanley and its subsidiaries with respect to federal consumer protection laws, to the extent applicable.
+Morgan Stanley operates as a Bank Holding Company ("BHC") and Financial Holding Company ("FHC") under the Bank Holding Company Act ("BHC Act") and is subject to comprehensive consolidated supervision, regulation and examination by the Federal Reserve.
+In particular, Morgan Stanley is subject to (among other things): significant regulation and supervision; intensive scrutiny of its businesses and plans for expansion of those businesses; limitations on activities; a systemic risk regime that imposes heightened capital and liquidity requirements; restrictions on activities and investments imposed by a section of the BHC Act added by the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act") referred to as the "Volcker Rule"; and comprehensive derivatives regulation.
+In addition, the Consumer Financial Protection Bureau ("CFPB") has primary rulemaking, enforcement and examination authority over Morgan Stanley and its subsidiaries with respect to federal consumer protection laws.